Can you help someone who lives in another area?

 I learned by finding the best people in the business and learning from them.
 I also learned by reading as many posts as I could on The DNA Detectives Facebook group, attending DNA Boot Camp for a week at SLIG 2017 (Salt Lake Institute of Genealogy) in Salt Lake City, i4GG in San Diego (2017, 2018, 2019 and DNA Day at Southern California Genealogy Jamboree, RootsTech 2018 and watching selected podcasts or webinars.

 When I called the Dallas Public Library’s genealogy help desk in 2016 about my brother’s birth mom’s adoption, I was connected to a research librarian who told me, “You need to talk to Connie Gray.
 She is an expert on Texas adoptions.”
 Connie Gray was a wealth of information!
 She called me and was so generous with her time and information about adoptions, particularly in Texas.

 I knew CeCe Moore was amazing, from her work on TV show search and reunions.
 Her Facebook group, The DNA Detectives, was fascinating to read to learn what worked for other people.
-I met CeCe last year at i4GG in San Diego, a DNA conference she produces, and again at DNA Boot Camp.
-CeCe has given me valuable advice for a birth mother and daughter reunion for a birth mom I helped get in the databases.
+I met CeCe at i4GG in San Diego, a DNA conference she produces, and again at DNA Boot Camp.
+CeCe gave me valuable advice for a birth mother and daughter reunion for a birth mom I helped get in the databases.
 CeCe wrote about that reunion on her blog.

-Through The DNA Detectives Facebook page, I connected with three of my actual distant (3rd-4th) cousins, who I've worked with remotely, but haven't met yet as they live in distant states from me: Teri Roberts Wheeler, Heidi Rae and Bobby Nix.
-Teri is another genetic genealogist I collaborate with.
-It was such a blessing to watch Heidi's and Bobby's searches, assist a little bit, and see photos of their reunions.
+Through the DNA Detectives Facebook page, I connected with three of my distant (3rd-4th) cousins, whom I’ve worked with remotely, but haven’t met yet as they live in distant states from me: Teri Roberts Wheeler, Heidi Rae and Bobby Nix.
+Teri and I have collaborated as genealogists.
+It was such a blessing to watch Heidi’s and Bobby’s searches, assist a little bit, and see photos of their reunions.